cmyoo/cosmos/paper/paper.md

 Then, the constraint equations are initially satisfied within the machine's precision.
 Therefore, the constraint equations are not solved by integrating elliptic differential equations.
 This is very different from the standard method to obtain the initial data for spacetimes with asymptotically flat vacuum regions.
-Therefore we do not solve the constraint equations differently from the case of asymptotically flat systems with the existence of a vacuum region.
 This is why elliptic solvers for constraint equations are not included in this package.

 # Examples